marksto/data-sources/README.md

     }
 ```

-At the same time, the Data Sources remote data retrieval might look like this:
+At the same time, retrieving remote data from registered Data Sources may look like this:

 ```java
     private static final DomainType<Design> DESIGNS = new StaticType<>("designs", Design.class);